-HOBI Labs' standard fixture for the $\mu$ and gain ratio calibrations consists of an acrylic tank containing a platform that can be raised and lowered in precise increments.
-The platform is mounted on threaded rods such that each revolution of the crank handle on the drive rod moves the platform a distance of 2.54 mm (1.27 mm for some models manufactured 2001 and earlier).
+HOBI Labs' standard fixture for the μ and gain ratio calibrations consists of an acrylic tank containing a platform that can be raised and lowered in precise increments.
 A diffuse white plaque is placed on the platform, and the tank filled with water.
 The instrument is placed with its face under the surface of the water, facing the plaque.
 The plate is then moved throughout the instrument's sensitive range according to the procedures below.

 HOBI Labs has built calibration fixtures of several sizes and styles.
-The illustration and descriptions in this document reflect the design used since 2001.
-The main difference with older units is that the drive chain and gears are at the bottom of the tank rather than the top.
+The descriptions in this document reflect the design first manufactured in 2013.
+This is functionally identical to the previous design shipped from 2001 to 2012, but is smaller and lighter.

 2.2.
-ASSEMBLY
+HANDLE INSTALLATION